rach/rach.github.io/_posts/2015-12-31-introducing-pome.md

 share: true
 ---

-I'm excited to announce that I just released the first version of [Pome](https://github.com/rach/pome)(version 0.1.0) Pome stands for **Po**sgres **Me**trics.
+I'm excited to announce that I just released the first version of [Pome](https://github.com/rach/pome) (version 0.1.0).
+Pome stands for **Po**sgres **Me**trics.
 Pome is a PosgreSQL Metrics Dashboard to keep track of the health of your database.

 PostgreSQL is incredibly stable, especially with small databases.
 There are a lot PostgreSQL databases in the wild without a DBA to take care of them.
 In some cases, this could mean things are slowly getting worse.
 Luckily, a lot of things can be analyzed within postgres to get a health status, but it seemed to miss simple tool to run, which takes no time to install or without dependencies.